mattcarlotta/nvi/README.md

 nvi (en-vee) is a fast, cross-platform, exec-free, RegEx-free `.env` parser, scanner and emitter.

 - 0 dependencies
-- Language agnostic
+- Language and framework agnostic
 - Parses one or more `.env` files
 - Handles `${KEY}` interpolations
 - Supports multiline values via `\` (backslash-newline) delimiter
-- Optionally scans project files for environment-variable references across many [languages](https://github.com/mattcarlotta/nvi-bin#supported-file-extensions) and sets them as required
+- Optionally scans project files for environment-variable references across many [languages](https://github.com/mattcarlotta/nvi-bin#supported-file-extensions-to-the-right-of-the-language) and sets them as required
-- Optionally validates required keys are defined before command execution
+- Optionally validates required keys to be defined before command execution

 ## Installation

 For the best compatibility [build and install from source](https://github.com/mattcarlotta/nvi-bin#build-and-install-from-source).
 Otherwise, download a precompiled binary from [releases](https://github.com/mattcarlotta/nvi-bin/releases/).

-For Windows (PowerShell) users, you'll want to add the binary to a directory then add that directory to the PowerShell `Path`.
+For the PowerShell (Windows) build, you'll want to add the binary to a directory then add that directory to the PowerShell `Path`.
 For more information, take a look at the
-[building and installing](https://github.com/mattcarlotta/nvi-bin#building-and-installing) Windows subsection on how to add a directory to your `Path`.
+[building and installing](https://github.com/mattcarlotta/nvi-bin#building-and-installing) subsection for Windows on how to add a directory to your PowerShell `Path`.

-For POSIX, place the binary in one of the directories (owned by `$USER`, not by `root`) located in your shell `$PATH`:
+For POSIX (Unix or Unix-like) builds, place the binary in one of the directories (owned by `$USER` and not by `root`) located in your shell `$PATH`:
 ```sh
 echo $PATH | tr ':' '\n' | xargs -I{} sh -c 'printf "%-50s %s\n" "{}" "$(stat -f "%Su:%Sg" "{}" 2>/dev/null)"' | nl
 ```

-Optionally, create a local bin directory owned by `$USER`:
+If none fit, then create a local bin directory owned by `$USER`:
 ```sh
 mkdir -p $HOME/.local/bin
 ```

 Then edit and update your shell profile's (eg. `~/.bashrc` or `~/.zshrc`) `$PATH` to include the following:
 ```sh
 typeset -U path # optionally remove duplicate directories in $PATH
 path+=("$HOME/.local/bin")